 The two ends of the braided bread are turned toward each other and pinched together to create a wreath, or as the French call it a couronne.

 For this braided bread recipe, you’ll first spread the filling all over the rolled out dough.

 The filling for this bread contains a cinnamon butter compound and a mix of fresh berries.
 I used strawberries, blueberries, and raspberries.

 Once the filling is spread out, the dough is rolled up into a log, very similar to the way cinnamon rolls are done.
 This log is then split down the middle, with the exception of one end of the log.

 One end remains intact so that the log adopts the shape of a wishbone.
 The two long strips that result are braided over each other to create this delectable, triple berry braided bread.

 While a braided bread can seem intimidating to make, I find that as long as you use careful and gentle hands, it’s not a difficult recipe to make.

 The original recipe for this braided bread calls for a cast iron skillet when baking the dough.

-I also have small hands, so lifting the dough into a pan wasn’t as easy for me.
-The original recipe calls for using a cast iron skillet, which would require you to lift the dough.
-Instead, I used a springform pan so that I could somewhat slide the dough off my work board and onto the greased pan.
+Because I have small hands, however, I find that lifting the braided wreath into a pan isn’t as easy.
+Instead, I use a springform pan where I slide the dough off my work board and onto the greased pan.

 What you end up with is a fragrant, sweet bread to enjoy as breakfast or a dessert.
 The bread is soft and fluffy, and deliciously flavored with cinnamon, sugar, and butter.